KiltedCode/khandaria-campaign/sessions/2020/2020-06-18-fact-finding.md

 she doesn't fully agree, suggests she spend time with the clerics who help with the swill carts
 agrees he will cast **scrying** if can't find anyone else

-As leaving `Z` suddenly grows, while in the sanctuary, causing `Melvin` to jump and stare
+As leaving `Z` suddenly grows, while in the sanctuary, causing `Melvyn` to jump and stare

 Head to Mages district
 go to pick up the _dire collar_ from `Cervexys`